 Doctor's excuses can be faxed by the medical provider, or a hard copy must be turned in to the guidance office.
+Absences will be coded as excused until an original doctor's excuse is received.

 Doctors' excuses may be required of those pupils who are frequently absent from school and claim illness as the reason for absence.